dawidm/cryptonose2/manual/index.md

 * Price drop -3.1%, relative -4.1 will trigger an alert.
 * Price rise 3.1%, relative 2.0 will not trigger an alert - relative change is too low.
 * Price rise 1.0%, relative 9.3 will trigger the alert - relative change is bigger than _sufficient_ value.

+These settings are quite flexible.
+If you're only interested in percent changes, you can set the required relative change to 0, and sufficient relative change to a highest possible value, which is 100.

+#### Alerts logic

+* _After an alert block subsequent alerts for the same pair for 30 minutes_.
+You can use this to make alerts less frequent, but keep in mind that during this time something interesting could happen and you won't be notified.
+* _Allow a subsequent alert if the price change value is more than 2x higher than in the previous one_.
+For example if you get alert for a significant price rise and after a feq seconds the price rises even more, more than 2x than the previous change - you'll get a second alert.

 #### Cryptonose liquidity factor
 Cryptonose liquidity factor is a very simple indicator that could help filter out alerts on currency pairs that are not liquid (and because of that - usually volatile in undesirable way).
 For given period of time (5m, 30m) liquidity factor is: